biostats-r/svalbardQuartoDemo/README.md

 It is designed to be used with the [Enough Markdown to Write a Thesis biostats](https://biostats-r.github.io/biostats/quarto/index.html) book.
 It can also be used with the [R Markdown](https://biostats-r.github.io/biostats/rmarkdown/index.html) is you have problems installing or running quarto.

-You can download and start quartoDemo with this code
+You can download and start svalbardQuartoDemo with this code

 ``` r
 #install.packages("usethis") # install usethis package if necessary